Mig-uel/advanced-js/OOP/README.md

 - UpperCamelCase for class names
 - typeof instance === 'object'
 - instanceof returns true if an object is an instance of a class
+- constructor method is called when a new instance is created
+- constructor method is optional
+- constructor method is where you put the properties that you want each instance to have
+- constructors return undefined